-While water is the main component, don’t just use tap water.
+While water is the main component, don’t just plumb for tap water.
 Getting really cold water means that you get the clearest drop.
 And if you want to get a little more technical, consider adding drops of liquid soap or baby oil to the water to increase the viscosity of the droplet.

 You will need a couple of specific items to master water drop photography.
 A camera with shutter speeds of up to 1/400th (which most DSLR and Mirrorless cameras should do).
 Camera phones may be too slow for this type of photography we’re afraid.

-A tripod is going to be ESSENTIAL for stability, consistency and it gives you a free hand if you need to adjust your dropper set up too.
+A tripod is going to be essential for stability, consistency and it gives you a free hand if you need to adjust your dropper set up too.

 A macro lens is the third essential item.
 A macro mode or a long telephoto lens may not cut the mustard if you want crystal clear close-ups.
 But macro lenses aren’t always bank breakers.
 You can pick up second-hand macro lenses for a few hundred depending upon your camera brand.

 Fourthly, a shutter release cable or remote shutter release device will be useful but not essential.
 It just gives you a little space to stand away from the camera if you need to release the water drop at the same time.

-And lastly, you’ll need an off-camera flash – something with a fairly fast sync speed.
+And lastly, you’ll need an off camera flash – something with a fairly fast sync speed.
 If your flash unit has got a high-speed sync mode (normally indicated by a little lightning bolt symbol) then it should be fast enough to capture the motion – but it will tear through the battery fast, so have spares to hand.

 If you can get yourself a cheap light stand with an attachment for your off-camera flash this will allow you to change angles without a big fuss.
 They’re pretty cheap to find on eBay.

 To set up your water drop photography you need to find a location that you don’t mind getting a little wet – bathrooms and kitchen are ideal.
-Don’t worry it won’t be a deluge of water, just a few splashes may go rogue and we don’t want to be responsible for getting anyone’s Persian rug ruined!
-Start off by building your water drop set.
+Don’t worry it won’t be a deluge of water, just a few splashes may go rogue, and we don’t want to be responsible for getting anyone’s Persian rug ruined!

-Attach your clamp to a light stand or some other upright post that means you can overhang the clamp above your surface.
+Attach your clamp to a light stand or some other upright post which means you can overhang the clamp above your surface.
 It won’t be in shot so don’t worry how DIY it looks.
 Wrapping 10 feet of duct tape to secure it all together is pretty normal!